 1. Continue to maintain an Investment Income to Salary ratio > 0.8. (off track)

 2. Maintain a Savings to Salary ratio of 20. (off track)

 3. Reduce my Debt to Salary Ratio by 0.1 to 1.36. (met final goal of 0)

 (For reference, Salary refers to gross salary just prior to early retirement in October, 2007.)

 It has been very challenging retiring at the beginning of a bear market.
-Our short term expense (next 3-5 years) are invested in CDs, bonds and money markets.
+Our short term expenses (next 3-5 years) are invested in CDs, bonds and money markets.
 So we can wait for the stock market to resume an upward trend, hopefully in the next 1 to 2 years.
 At this point, I continue to be concerned about reducing our withdrawal rate, and have taken on two part time jobs.